chesterbr/vicky/README.md

 - Build `vicky.jar` on your computer (see above), then copy `run.sh` and the bin directory (which should contain `vicky.jar`) to a directory on the device
 - On the device, comment first line of run.sh (you already have `vicky.jar`)

+#### Legal info

+This software is licensed for educational purposes under the terms of the MIT license.
+See LICENSE for details.

+The software or its authors do not represent any of the companies mentioned, and publish it in good faith of its potential usefulness as a learning tool for development.